 Schmitt was only 20 when he was discharged.
 He took the G.I.
 Bill, got some education and went to work for a corporation that made parts for aircraft, appliances and the automotive industry.
 He stayed with the firm for 25 years until it changed hands and he was let go.
 By then he was the plant supervisor.

-After he returned, he and Audrey moved to Maple Leaf Estates two years ago.
+After he retired, he and Audrey moved to Maple Leaf Estates two years ago.

 Name: Don Schmitt